Information for Affiliated or Affiliation Curious Clubs

 What about visitors? ~ Visitors can sign in as such 3 times in a year, then they are expected to join TAA and your club.

-Are we covered for hunting? ~ If you complete a Hunting Audit Form and passed to TAA or your club prior to each hunt.
+Are we covered for hunting? ~ If you complete a Hunting Audit Form and it is passed to TAA or your club prior to each hunt.

 Is the club covered for come and try days?
 Yes but this must be on your calendar.
-TAA also offer Provisional Memberships through a club.
-Check with the committee.
+TAA also offer a 3 month Provisional Membership through our clubs.
 Clubs must keep an up to date calendar and submit a copy to TAA for the website.

 Can the club have a special day at another venue?
-Yes but only if a temporary audit form has been lodged and passed with the TAA Membership Officer prior to the event.
-The event must be on the club calendar.
+Yes but only if a Temporary Relocation/Event Audit form has been lodged and approved by the TAA management committee prior to the event.
+If approved your club will receive written approval, only then will the event be covered by TAAs insurer.
+The event must also be on the club calendar submitted to TAA (listing the event on the club calendar does not constitute approval).